 Matriculated students who wish to take a course at another institution must complete and submit an Off-campus Class Form to their Academic Advisor.
-This form is found on the Peirce College website at web portal at https://my.peirce.edu under the My Advising tab.
+Students may obtain a link to this form from their Academic Advisor.
 This request must then be approved by the Transfer Credit Evaluator prior to taking any off-campus courses.
 Failure to do this may result in the credits not being accepted by the College.

-Credit received through credit for prior learning at Peirce College does not count toward the total number of transfer credits allowed per degree.
+Credit received through a credit by examination (or test out) at Peirce College does not count toward the total number of transfer credits allowed per degree.